 Fresh water is a precious commodity at sea and must not be wasted.
-The ship carries only a 5-day supply and must rely on its desalinators to maintain this supply at sea.
-These desalinators cannot be operated in harbors and work at a reduced capacity when the ship is idling on station.
+In ports, foul harbor water may prevent operation of desalinators, and the local fresh water may be unsafe to take aboard.
 Conservation of fresh water is therefore a must.
 Salt water should be used on deck when possible.
 "Navy" showers (i.e., rinse-soap-rinse, turning off water between times) should be practiced.
 Full washer loads make best use of water.

 The ship's sanitary system cannot handle cigar and cigarette butts, sanitary napkins, etc. Please dispose of such items properly.

 Although there is no standard for dress aboard, mature judgement and decorum are expected.

 MESS HALL - The mess deck has seating for 30.
 This is only half of the full ship's complement, so personnel should not loiter during or immediately after meals.
 Watchstanders are customarily served first.
 Meal hours must be respected.
 Shirts and foot coverings are required at all times in the mess hall.

 - Breakfast 0730-0815

 The mess hall is cleared 45 minutes prior to and after meal hours to allow for setup and cleanup.
 Messing is cafeteria style.
 It is most important that all persons bus their own dishes and clean up after themselves.
 When stores arrive at the ship, all hands help load.